yvonnesarah/Age-Calculator/README.md

 * Next birthday countdown.
 * Fun insights: day of the week born, approximate sleep years, estimated number of blinks.
 * Life progress dashboard based on an 80-year lifespan.
-* Live fetching of famous birthdays and historical events for the selected date.
+* Live fetching of famous birthdays for the selected date.
 * Copy results to clipboard for sharing.
 * Fully responsive and mobile-friendly interface.